 I had RBI as a backup plan when I started my civils preparation in 2012.
 But wasn’t serious about it till 2017.
 I kept trying for UPSC till then.
 So my actual preparation for RBI started on Dec 17.
 But I committed a blunder of not touching phase 1 till 15 days prior to the exam though I was fully ready for phase 2.
 Ultimately I couldn’t even clear phase 1 RBI 2018 and I missed the cut-off by a good 10 marks or so.

 Strategy for phase 1: Practice, practice, practice.
 I had attempted all the mock tests that I had subscribed to.
 I was slow in solving quants.
 So I placed my bets on GA and awareness of the securities market.
 Scored 70/80 in those two sections.
 Reasoning and Quants – reverse engineering from mock tests.
 Didn’t prepare specifically for these sections.

 1- Securities Market and Laws

 Securities Market – Economics notes from UPSC preparation and the notes from the courses I had subscribed to.
-I covered the important acts and regulations like SEBI Act, SCRA 1956, depositories act, ICDR and LODR from the original documents.
+I covered the important acts and regulations like the SEBI Act, SCRA 1956, depositories act, ICDR, and LODR from the original documents.

 2- ESI and FM

-To be honest, I couldn’t do justice to this paper is 3 weeks time.
+To be honest, I couldn’t do justice to this paper in 3 weeks’ time.
 My UPSC preparation and preparation for RBI helped me.
 Just revised the important chapters in ESI and FM.
 I didn’t skip problems in FM because I was competing with the best of the best in the unreserved category and I had to grab each and every mark on offer.

 3- Mock Tests